MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 ## Using Microsoft Edge Developer Tools in Visual Studio Code

 You can use this extension in one of three modes:
-* Launch Microsoft Edge in a new window navigated to your app.
+* Launch Microsoft Edge in a new window, and navigate to your web application.
 * Attach to a running instance of Microsoft Edge.
 * Open a new instance of Microsoft Edge inside Visual Studio Code.